Mastering the Instagram Game: How To Succeed on Instagram (Updated June, 2020)

 - often a giveaway post is not the most aesthetic photo.

-Therefore, choose carefully, and weigh the pros and cons before committing to a giveaway.
+We recommend you weigh the pros and cons carefully before committing to a giveaway.

 8. Clean Up Your Feed to Master Instagram